KeshiaRose/Date-Updater-React/README.md

 Download and install the Beta 2 version of Tableau Desktop from the [Tableau Prerelease Site](https://prerelease.tableau.com) site.

-Download the Dynamic Parameter [manifest file](https://keshiarose.github.io/Date-Updater-React/DateUpdater.trex).
+Download the Date Updater [manifest file](https://keshiarose.github.io/Date-Updater-React/DateUpdater.trex).

 ## Using the Extension
 1. Bring in the extension